Quantum Learning Boolean Linear Functions w.r.t. Product Distributions: Quantum Sample Complexity Upper Bounds

 We now combine this with equation (\ref{eq:ProbSum}) and obtain

 which finishes the proof. \end{proof}

-\begin{rmk} We want to comment shortly on the dependence of the sample complexity bound on the $c$-boundedness constant by considering extreme cases.
-As $c\to 0$, i.e. we allow more and more strongly biased distributions, we get $m\to\infty$, which reflects the fact that in the case of a fully biased underlying product distribution, only a single bit of information about $a$ can be extracted, so exactly learning the string $a$ is (in general) not possible.\\ For $c=1$, i.e. the case of no bias, we simply obtain that $\mathcal{O}\left(\left\lceil \left(\ln (n)+ \ln(\frac{2}{\delta})\right)\right\rceil\right)$ copies of the quantum example state are sufficient.
-Note that this does not coincide with the bound obtained for the standard Bernstein-Vazirani procedure which is independent of $n$ (see e.g. \cite{Grilo.20180410}).
-This discrepancy is due to the difference in ''amplification procedures''.
-Namely, in Algorithm \ref{AmpBiasBV1} we do not explicitly make use of the knowledge that, given $j_{n+1}=1$, we know the probability of $j_1\ldots j_n=a_1\ldots a_n$ because, whereas for $\mu=0$ this probability equals $1$, for $\mu\neq 0$ it can become small.
+\begin{remark} We want to comment shortly on the dependence of the sample complexity bound on the $c$-boundedness constant by considering extreme cases.
+As $c\to 0$, i.e.~we allow more and more strongly biased distributions, the sample complexity goes to infinity.
+This reflects the fact that in the case of a fully biased underlying product distribution, only a single bit of information about $a$ can be extracted, so exactly learning the string $a$ is (in general) not possible.\\ For $c=1$, i.e.~the case of no bias, we simply obtain that $\mathcal{O}\left(\left(\ln (n)+ \ln(\frac{2}{\delta})\right)\right)$ copies of the quantum example state are sufficient.
+Note that this does not coincide with the bound obtained for the standard Bernstein-Vazirani procedure which is independent of $n$.
+(This can easily be shown using Lemma \ref{LmmHoeffding}.)\\ This discrepancy is due to the difference in ``amplification procedures.''
+Namely, in Algorithm \ref{AlgAmpBiasBV1} we do not explicitly make use of the knowledge that, given $j_{n+1}=1$, we know the probability of $j_1\ldots j_n=a_1\ldots a_n$ because, whereas for $\mu=0$ this probability equals $1$, for $\mu\neq 0$ it can become small.
 Hence, for $\mu\neq 0$ our algorithm introduces an additional procedure to deal with the uncertainty of $j_1\ldots j_n$ even knowing $j_{n+1}$ and we see in the proof that this yields the additional $\ln(n)$ term.
-In the next subsection we describe a way to get rid of the $\ln(n)$ term for "small" bias. \end{rmk}
+In the next subsection we describe a way to get rid of exactly that $\ln(n)$ term for ``small'' bias. \end{remark}